RandFile package for Mathematica for accessing file-based sources of randomness: Overview of the package

 Package \RandFile\ is designed to provide a user interface for accessing random numbers generated using random binary data stored in files on a hard drive.
-In the following we assume that the user obtained as sample of random data which are stored in \lstinline{random_file.bin} file.
+In the following we assume that the user has obtained a sample of random data which are stored in \lstinline{sample_data.bin} file and accessible for the \MMA\ system.
+Such file, containing 1MB of random data is distributed with the package.

+One should note that the \lstinline{.bin} file extension is used here to indicate that the file contains only binary data (\ie\ sequence of random bytes) and the user should avoid opening such files directly, for example, with a text editor.
+Moreover, \MMA\ is not able to import the provided files directlly using \lstinline{Import} function and the command